NREL/INN-interface/README.md

         conda env create -f environment.yml
         conda activate inn_env

 Then install the TensorFlow using

-        pip install tensorflow>=2.7.0
+        pip install 'tensorflow>=2.7.0'

 Then install the INN-interface library

         git clone https://github.com/NREL/INN-interface.git
         cd INN-interface/
         pip install -e .
+        cd ..

 ## Installation with WISDEM®
 To install the INN-interface with WISDEM follow these steps.

 1. In order to directly use the examples in the repository and peek at the code when necessary, we recommend all users install WISDEM in *developer* mode.
-This is done by first installing WISDEM as a conda package to easily satisfy all dependencies, but then removing the WISDEM conda package and reinstalling from the Github source code.
+This can be accomplished by following the installation steps on the [WISDEM](https://github.com/WISDEM/WISDEM) page.
+Alternatively, we can simply instal WISDEM as a conda package to easily satisfy all dependencies.
+Then, we remove the WISDEM conda package and reinstal from the Github source code.
 Note the differences between Windows and Mac/Linux build systems:

+        conda install -y wisdem
         conda remove --force wisdem
         conda install -y compilers mpi4py petsc4py   # (Mac / Linux only)
         conda install -y m2w64-toolchain libpython   # (Windows only)